 How to store: You can store the leftover homemade cat food recipe in an airtight container in the refrigerator for 3-5 days or freeze it in an airtight container for storage of up to 3 months.
 Keep in mind that this recipe includes no preservatives, so it won't last nearly as long as commercial cat food.

 For More Information

-We publish many homemade dog food and treats recipes every month.
-For more recipes, pet food cooking tips and advice, see our “Recipes” section.
-If you're new to the home cooked pet food subject, I recommend you read more about “How Much To Feed” to understand serving sizes, “What Supplements To Use” to create well-balanced meals, and “How To Store” for tips on simple and easy homemade pet food storing in a fridge or a freezer.
+We publish many homemade dog food and treat recipes every month.
+For more recipes, pet food cooking tips, and advice, see our “Recipes” section.
+If you're new to the home-cooked pet food subject, I recommend you read more about “How Much To Feed” to understand serving sizes, “What Supplements To Use” to create well-balanced meals, and “How To Store” for tips on simple and easy homemade pet food storing in a fridge or a freezer.